-As we grow older, our housing needs and preferences often change/evolve.
+As we age, our housing needs and preferences often change.
 The family home that once fulfilled all our needs and still holds a lifetime of memories may begin to feel impractical or burdensome as our family sizes and physical needs change.
-This is where downsizing, “rightsizing,” or even a move to a more advantageous location is often the best alternative for many homeowners.
+This is where downsizing, “rightsizing,” or even relocating to a more advantageous location is often the best option for many homeowners.

 In this article, we’ll explore 6 compelling reasons seniors might consider downsizing or rightsizing their homes.